BiggerPockets/patterns/_patterns/optionally-use-yardoc.md

 # Example

-Here's an example of using YARD in practice to document method signatures:

 ## Bad

 Consider the following code.
 The `current_user` param can probably be inferred from its name, but the `market` param